-On page one of Form 8949, you report short-term transactions, and on page two, you report long-term transactions.
+If you do need to complete Form 8949, report short-term transactions in Part I and long-term transactions in Part II.
 However, you must fill out a separate Form 8949 for transactions that would be reported on the same page, but do not fall in the same category.

-For example, if you received 1099-B forms for three short-term transactions, but the basis was not reported to the IRS on one, you must fill out a separate Form 8949 for the transaction in which the basis was not reported.
+For example, if you received Forms 1099-B for three short-term transactions, but your broker didn’t have basis information for one of them, you must fill out a separate Form 8949 for the transaction for which your broker didn’t report basis information to the IRS.
 If you have a number of capital gains or losses to report, you could easily end up filing multiple forms.
 For this reason, it’s imperative to be organized before you start.

 Information You Need for Each Transaction

 Once you’ve sorted your transactions, you can begin completing the form.
 Each transaction requires several specific pieces of information: